ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plot-description-module/plot-description-mapping.md

 }
 ```

 The data are observations recorded during a site visit.
-The feature of interest for 'climatic_condition' is climate modelled as a `tern:Sample` with the feature type as 'climate'.
-The feature of interest for 'veg_growth_stage', 'fire_history', 'homogeneity_measure' is plant community modelled as a `tern:Sample` with the feature type as 'plant community'.
-The feature of interest for 'disturbance' is land surface modelled as a `tern:Sample` with the feature type as 'land surface'.
-The feature of interest for 'veg_structural_formation' and 'visit_field_name' is vegetation stratum modelled as a `tern:Sample` with the feature type as 'vegetation stratum'.

 #### `climatic_condition`